anubisant/DeepLearningWithPandas/README.md

-# DeepLearningWithScala
+# DeepLearningWithPandas
-Deep Learning project using Scala/Keras to predict mortality from diagnosis data
+Deep Learning project using Pandas/Keras to predict mortality from diagnosis data